EtharZaid/TSR/README.md

 ## Usage
 ### Step 1.
 Data download
 A sample file for BRCA is included in the Dataset folder with a separate file for survival information.
-This was downloaded from TCGA on cBioPortal (https://www.cbioportal.org/).
+This was downloaded from TCGA on cBioPortal (https://www.cbioportal.org/), the gene expressions can be directly downloaded with z-score normalization.

 ### Step 2.
-Data processing
+Bootstrap Run
+In [TSR_main](TSR_main.py), the transductive approach can be run directly